Giuliodori/duilio/docs/hardware/04_power_system.md

 ### Raspberry Pi powered logic setup

-In some compact integrations the 5 V path may be shared with a Raspberry Pi, depending on the selected hardware configuration.
+In some compact integrations, 5 V may be shared with a Raspberry Pi depending on hardware jumper configuration.
-This must be treated as a deliberate system design choice, not a casual convenience connection.
+This must be a deliberate design choice, not a convenience connection.

 Use this scenario only when:

-- the power direction is explicitly defined
+- power direction is explicitly defined
 - jumper configuration is known
-- the total 5 V load remains compatible with the source
+- total 5 V load is compatible with the selected source

-WARNING: Avoid simultaneous active 5 V sources.
+**WARNING:** Avoid simultaneous active 5 V sources unless the architecture explicitly guarantees isolation.

+---

 ## 4.6 USB and host-side back-power risk

-Back-powering is a configuration-dependent risk on this board.
+Back-powering is a configuration-dependent risk.

-It occurs only when the 5 V rail from the Raspberry Pi (GPIO header) is directly connected to the onboard 5 V rail via the solder jumper, while multiple power sources are active.

-Critical condition:

-- solder jumper CLOSED
+A critical condition exists when:

+- the Raspberry Pi 5 V path jumper is **CLOSED**
-- VIN supply active (buck enabled)
+- VIN-powered buck path is active
-- Raspberry Pi powered externally (via USB-C or other supply)
+- Raspberry Pi is also powered externally (USB-C or other 5 V source)

-In this case, two independent 5 V sources are shorted together, which can lead to:
+In this case, two independent 5 V sources can be forced onto a shared path, which may lead to:

 - unstable startup
-- current circulating between supplies
+- circulating current between supplies
 - resets under load
-- potential damage to Raspberry Pi or power circuitry
+- possible damage to Raspberry Pi or power circuitry

 Safe usage rules:

-- With solder jumper CLOSED:
+- With jumper **CLOSED**:
-  - use only one 5 V source:
+  - use one intended 5 V source direction only
-    - either VIN → onboard buck
-    - or external Raspberry Pi power
+  - validate full system power tree before connection
-- With solder jumper OPEN:
+- With jumper **OPEN**:
-  - no risk (rails are isolated)
+  - board-to-host 5 V path remains isolated at that jumper point

- - Typical mistake:
+Typical mistake:

 - VIN connected
 - Raspberry Pi powered via USB-C
 - jumper accidentally closed

-WARNING: Never power VIN and externally power the Raspberry Pi at the same time when the solder jumper is closed.
+**WARNING:** Never enable conflicting 5 V sources with the host-side 5 V jumper closed.

+---

 ## 4.7 Raspberry Pi power path

-DUILIO F4 can be integrated with a Raspberry Pi through the dedicated host-side connections.
+DUILIO F4 can integrate with Raspberry Pi through dedicated host-side connections.
-The 5 V relationship between the two devices depends on the hardware jumper configuration.
+The 5 V relationship depends on jumper configuration.

-The Raspberry Pi related 5 V path is intentionally not forced by default.
+This path is intentionally not forced by default.
-It must be treated as a controlled option that the integrator enables only after deciding which device is the source and which device is the load.
+It must be enabled only after deciding which device is the source and which is the load.

-When the related solder link is closed, current limiting and fault behavior depend more strongly on the external source and the overall system design.
+When the solder link is closed, behavior depends strongly on external source capability, wiring, and global system protection.

-For the public hardware specification, the Raspberry Pi supply path should be considered suitable for:
+For hardware specification, treat this path as:

-- up to ~2 A continuous current under typical conditions
-- higher peak currents only if the full system (connector, wiring, and source) is explicitly designed for it
+- suitable for moderate continuous current if source/connector/wiring are correctly sized
+- unsuitable for uncontrolled source sharing
+- requiring explicit system-level protection review

+Design conditions:

-- the path is intentionally enabled
+- path intentionally enabled
-- the upstream source is adequate
+- upstream source adequate
-- wiring and protection are dimensioned for the expected load
+- wiring/protection dimensioned for expected load
-- no conflicting 5 V source is present in the system
+- no conflicting 5 V source active

-WARNING: If the Raspberry Pi 5 V path is enabled, review the complete power tree before connecting USB to either device.
+**WARNING:** If Raspberry Pi 5 V path is enabled, review the complete power tree before connecting USB to either device.

+---
+### Raspberry Pi current capability (JP1 closed)

+When the Raspberry Pi 5 V path is enabled (JP1 closed), the host-side 5 V branch is tied to the board buck-side 5 V path.

+Design guidance for public documentation:

+- **Typical continuous target:** up to ~2 A (system-dependent)
+- **Short peak events:** may be significantly higher only if source, thermal conditions, connector path, and wiring are validated
+- Do **not** treat converter headline rating as guaranteed host-side current in all conditions

+Important:
+- This host-side branch is a **system-level integration path**, not an always-guaranteed fixed-power output.
+- Verify voltage drop and temperature rise in the final installation.

 ## 4.8 Auxiliary 5 V and RC / servo rail

-The board provides two distinct 5 V domains with different purposes:
+The board provides two distinct 5 V domains with different purposes.

----

-### Protected 5 V rail (RC IN side)
+### Protected logic-side 5 V rail (RC IN side)

-The 5 V available on the RC input side is generated and protected by the onboard regulator and current-limited switch.
+The 5 V on the RC input side belongs to the board logic-side protected 5 V domain.

-It can be used to power:
+Typical uses:

 - RC receivers
 - sensors
 - low-power peripherals

-This rail is current-limited and intended for onboard-powered devices only.
+This rail is current-limited by onboard protection and intended for board-powered devices.

----

 ### Isolated AUX / RC OUT rail (servo power bridge)

-The 5 V available on the RC output (AUX) side is **electrically isolated from the board 5 V rail**.
+The 5 V on RC output (AUX) side is **electrically separate from board logic 5 V** (`5V_SERVO` domain).

-It is **not generated by the board** and **not connected internally**.
+It is **not generated by the board logic regulator** and is intended as an external distribution bridge for servo/BEC style supply.

-This rail acts only as a **bridge/distribution point** for external power.

-NOTE: Even if the AUX 5 V rail is isolated, ground (GND) is shared with the board.
+> **NOTE:** Even when AUX/servo 5 V is isolated from logic 5 V, **GND is shared**.

 Typical usage:

-- connect an external BEC (ESC)
+- connect external BEC/servo supply
 - distribute power to RC servos
-- create a dedicated servo power rail independent from the board
+- keep servo current independent from board logic-side 5 V

-IMPORTANT:

-- this rail provides **no voltage by itself**
+Important:

-- it requires an **external 5 V source**
+- this rail requires an external suitable source in the system architecture
-- it is **not protected by the board**
+- this rail is not the same protected logic-side 5 V domain
-- it does **not interact with the onboard regulator**

----
+- do not assume board logic-side current limiting applies to high-current servo distribution

 ### Usage guidelines

-Use the protected 5 V rail (RC IN) for:
+Use protected logic-side 5 V for:

 - onboard electronics
 - low-power devices

-Use the AUX / RC OUT rail for:
+Use AUX / RC OUT rail for:

-- servo power supplied by external BEC
+- servo power from dedicated external source
-- high-current loads that must remain isolated from the board
+- high-current loads that must remain separated from board logic-side 5 V

-Do NOT:
+Do **NOT**:

-- expect AUX 5 V to power devices without external supply
+- assume AUX rail is equivalent to logic protected 5 V
-- connect AUX 5 V directly to the onboard 5 V unless explicitly intended
+- tie AUX 5 V to logic 5 V unless explicitly engineered
-- power high-current servos from the protected rail
+- power high-current servos from protected logic-side rail

+**WARNING:** Validate servo supply, wiring, and protection at system level.

 ---

-WARNING: The AUX 5 V rail is fully external.
-The board does not regulate, limit, or protect this line.

 ## 4.9 Main input protection

-The main VIN input uses a transient protection approach based on onboard suppression plus external upstream protection.
+The VIN input uses transient suppression and upstream protection strategy.

 ### TVS protection

-The board includes a TVS protection element on the VIN side to clamp transient events and supply spikes.
+The board includes VIN-side TVS suppression to clamp transient events and supply spikes.
-This improves survivability against short overvoltage events but does not replace correct upstream protection.
+This improves survivability against short overvoltage events but does not replace upstream protection design.

-Additional filtering and distribution elements are present on the board to improve behavior in noisy electrical environments and during load transients on the logic side.
+Additional filtering/distribution elements are used to improve behavior in noisy environments and logic-side load transients.

-### External fuse recommendation
+### Fuse recommendation

-The board includes an internal, non-replaceable protection element intended as a last-resort safeguard.
+The board includes an onboard fuse element on VIN, but this is not a replacement for full system protection strategy.

-However, this internal protection is not designed to replace a proper system-level fuse.

-For safe operation, it is strongly recommended to add an external fuse on the VIN line.
+For safe operation, adding an external fuse on VIN is strongly recommended.

-Why an external fuse is recommended:
+Why external fuse is recommended:

 - limits fault energy at system level
-- protects wiring and connectors
+- protects wiring/connectors
-- prevents sustained stress on onboard protection components
+- reduces stress on onboard components
-- allows easy replacement after a fault
+- simplifies service after faults

 Recommended implementation:

-- one fuse in series with VIN
+- one series fuse on VIN
-- typical range: 2 A to 5 A depending on the installation
+- typical range: 2 A to 5 A (installation dependent)
-- select fuse type according to wiring, load, and environment (fast/slow blow)
+- choose fuse type (fast/slow) based on wiring, load profile, and environment

+**WARNING:** Onboard protection is not a substitute for correctly sized system-level external fuse protection.

 ---

-WARNING: The onboard protection is not a substitute for a properly sized external fuse.

 ## 4.10 5 V rail protection

-All exposed 5 V pins (except the isolated AUX rail) are protected by an onboard current-limited power switch.
+All exposed logic-side 5 V pins are fed through onboard 5 V protection stage (except paths intentionally bypassed by hardware configuration).

-The protection device limits the output current to approximately 1.5 A and includes fault handling features such as thermal shutdown and auto-retry.
+The protection stage limits current to approximately **1.2 A nominal total** and includes thermal shutdown/auto-retry behavior.

-What this means in practice:
+Practical effects:

-- short circuits and overloads are actively limited
+- overloads and shorts are actively limited
-- fault current is controlled, not unlimited
+- fault current is controlled
-- the rail may shut down and automatically retry under persistent faults
+- persistent faults may cause cyclic restart behavior
-- voltage may drop when approaching the current limit
+- voltage may sag near current limit

-Important considerations:
+Important:

-- this is a protection mechanism, not a power regulator
+- this is a protection mechanism, not an infinite 5 V source
-- the total current budget is shared across all 5 V outputs
+- total current budget is shared across logic-side 5 V outputs
-- sustained overload conditions can lead to cycling (on/off behavior)

----

 ### Scope of protection

-Protected:
+Protected (logic-side):

-- RC input 5 V
+- RC input-side 5 V
-- onboard 5 V outputs
+- onboard logic-side 5 V outputs
-- all logic-side 5 V pins
+- logic-side 5 V pins tied to protected `5V` domain

-Not protected:
+Not covered by the same protected path:

-- AUX / RC OUT 5 V rail (fully isolated, external only)
+- AUX / RC OUT servo rail (`5V_SERVO` domain)
-- Raspberry Pi GPIO 5 V path when a bypass jumper is enabled

----
+- host-side paths intentionally configured by jumpers

 ### System-level note

-When the Raspberry Pi 5 V path is enabled via solder jumper, part of the system may bypass the onboard current limiter.

-In this configuration:

-- current is no longer limited to ~1.5 A
-- the effective current depends on the external 5 V source
-- protection must be evaluated at system level
-When a Raspberry Pi related bypass path is intentionally enabled (e.g. solder jumper configuration), the effective protection behavior changes and must be evaluated at system level.
+When host-side bypass/share paths are enabled (e.g. jumper configuration), protection behavior changes and must be evaluated at system level.

+**WARNING:** The protected logic-side 5 V rail is current-limited (~1.2 A nominal), not an unlimited power source.

 ---

-WARNING: The 5 V rail is current-limited (~1.5 A total), not an unlimited power source.

 ## 4.11 Backup battery

 An optional 3 V backup battery can be used for retention-related functions supported by the system.
 It is not a primary board supply and does not power the main 5 V rail.

-Use only the intended battery type and polarity.
+Use only intended battery type and polarity.
-Do not inject arbitrary voltage into the backup connection.
+Do not inject arbitrary voltage into backup battery connection.

+---

 ## 4.12 Grounding strategy

 DUILIO F4 requires a common signal reference with every connected external driver, host, and sensor.

-Without a valid shared ground, logic signals such as PWM, DIR, RS485, UART, or trigger/echo lines can behave unpredictably.
+Without a valid shared ground, logic signals (PWM, DIR, RS485, UART, trigger/echo, etc.) may behave unpredictably.

-Typical wiring mistakes include:
+Typical wiring mistakes:

-- connecting signal lines without ground
+- signal lines without ground
-- mixing supplies without defining a common reference
+- mixed supplies without defined common reference
-- relying on chassis or shield continuity as the only signal return path
+- relying only on chassis/shield continuity as return path

-WARNING: Always establish a correct ground reference before enabling control outputs.
+**WARNING:** Always establish correct ground reference before enabling control outputs.

+---

 ## 4.13 Power-related hardware configuration

-Some power paths are influenced by solder jumpers or non-default hardware configuration choices.
+Some power paths are influenced by solder jumpers or non-default hardware options.
-These options are intended for controlled integration work, not for casual end-user modification.
+These are intended for controlled integration work, not casual end-user modification.

-Do not change power-related jumpers while the board is powered.
+Do not change power-related jumpers while board is powered.
-Incorrect settings can create unsafe current paths, bypass intended protection behavior, or back-power connected equipment.
+Incorrect settings may create unsafe current paths, bypass intended protection behavior, or back-power connected equipment.